hamzatif/Airline-Customer-Satisfaction/README.md

 1. **Customer Satisfaction Prediction**:
    - The XGBoost model can be integrated into the customer’s systems, with compatibility for the airline's CRM, to predict customer satisfaction in real-time and proactively address passenger concerns.
 2. **Service Improvement**:
-   - The feature importance analysis highlights that inflight entertainment, online boarding, and inflight service quality are major drivers of satisfaction.
+   - The feature importance analysis highlights that reason for travel, quality of online boarding options, and inflight wifi service are major drivers of satisfaction.
 By focusing on improving these areas, the airline can enhance overall customer experiences.
 3. **Personalized Engagement**:
    - By identifying passengers likely to be dissatisfied, the airline can offer personalized services, such as exclusive offers or targeted interventions, to improve retention and loyalty.